Oven Baked Salmon in Foil

 And cleanup?
 Basically none.
 Just bake the salmon, then toss the foil when you’re done and enjoy the rest of your evening.

-Like my recipes for Honey Balsamic Salmon, Roasted Salmon with Oranges, and Salmon Stir Fry, this fish recipe is sure to become one of your family’s new favorites!
+Like my recipes for Honey Balsamic Salmon and Salmon Stir Fry, this fish recipe is sure to become one of your family’s new favorites!

 What Readers Are Saying